turrnutorg/beacon/README.md

 1. If you do not have all dependencies, please run `install-packages.sh` first.
 2. Run `make compile`, and `os.iso` will be in the `out` folder in the current directory.
 3. Burn to bootable media to run on real hardware (Any x86 cpu, at LEAST 16mb of RAM, and VGA Graphics are req'd; IDE HDD reccomended), or virtualize it using tools such as QEMU or VirtualBox.
-Example QEMU command: ```qemu-system-x86_64 -cdrom out/os.iso -hda [your image file here] -serial pty```
+Example QEMU command: ```qemu-system-i386 -cdrom out/os.iso -hda [your image file here] -serial pty```

-Note: If a valid Fat32 image file / Hard Disk is not attached, you will get a warning on boot, and certain commands may fail.
+Note: If a valid Fat32 image file / Hard Disk is not attached, the OS may not boot.

 Hard Disks are officially supported on real hw, but experimental, so when it comes to your data, here be dragons.